Breaching the light barrier without paradoxes: Solution to the Einstein's equations

 Assuming that negative mass particles are only exotic in the sense that they have negative mass and are not unusual in any other sense, then the equation of state must follow $P(N) \to 0$ as $N \to 1$.
 Let the leading behaviour as of $P(N)$ be given by

 as $N \to 1$.
 Then as $N \to 1$, we have

-Motice that $V$ is an increases as $N$ decreases which means that the dust sphere becomes larger as it loses the dust particles due to tachyon emission which means that this set of Einstein's equations do not have a collapsing solution.
-Without tachyonic emission, there are no arguments or processes in GR that can prevent the formation of such singularities.\\\\ Contrast this with the case where there is no tachyonic emission, then the dust sphere doesn't lose particles.
-In such a case, we would have
+However, notice that $V$ increases as $N$ decreases which means that the dust sphere becomes larger as it loses the dust particles due to tachyon emission implying that this set of Einstein's equations do not have a collapsing solution.
+Contrast this with the case where there is no tachyonic emission one can `artificially' force the negative mass particles to collapse into a naked singularity.
+To see this consider

 which can be rearranged to give

 which when solved leads to

 If